 You’ve got to base your decisions on the neighborhood standards.
 I feel that this is the number one consideration for resale.
 For instance, a part of Boston, Cambridge is a city which hosts Harvard University.
 It has many old and lovely homes.
-It would not be unusual to walk down a Cambridge street and see a stately colonial era home which was painted purple.
+However, it would not be unusual to walk down a Cambridge street and see a stately colonial era home which was painted purple.
 Nor does it look out of place here as many of the homes bear distinctive coloration.
 Take that same colonial home and go 17 miles to the south to Milton where the suburban color standard for such a house would most likely be white, certainly never, ever purple.

 I’m not suggesting that you paint your house purple to fit in, but your decision should not be at the extreme edges of acceptability.